syntasso/kratix-docs/docs/main/05-reference/03-promises/03-updates.md

 ## Scheduling
-When changing the scheduling of a Promise, either by modifying `.spec.destinationSelectors` or changing the contents of `/kratix/metadata/destination-selectors.yaml` at the end of a Workflow may result in a set of destinations previously targeted from old version of the Promise no longer being targeted.
-When this happens the files written to the destination **are not removed**, but are marked as `orphaned` by Kratix and are **not updated anymore**.
+When changing the scheduling of a Promise, either by modifying `.spec.destinationSelectors` or changing the contents of `/kratix/metadata/destination-selectors.yaml` at the end of a Workflow may result in a set of Destinations previously targeted from old version of the Promise no longer being targeted.
+When this happens the files written to the Destination **are not removed**, but are marked as `orphaned` by Kratix and are **not updated anymore**.

 ### Example